 (1) These rules shall apply to all sanctioned tournaments.
 Invitational tournaments are not sanctioned tournaments.
 Although invitational tournaments often follow some or all of these rules, they are not obligated to do so.
-Participants are cautioned that the absence of enforcement of any rule at an invitational tournament does not mean the rule will not be enforced at a sanctioned tournament.
+Rostered students, coaches, and judges are cautioned that the absence of enforcement of any rule at an invitational tournament does not mean the rule will not be enforced at a sanctioned tournament.
 Notwithstanding any provision in AMTA's bylaws to the contrary, in the event of a conflict between these Rules and any other materials published or made available by AMTA other than the Midlands Rules of Evidence and the AMTA Tabulation Manual, these rules shall govern unless the AMTA published materials expressly state that they contradict these Rules and that the contradiction is intentional.

-(2) If AMTA publishes any interpretations of its rules, whether related to sanctions, invention of fact, or anything else, such interpretations shall not be considered "precedent" for future seasons.
+(2) If AMTA publishes any interpretations of its rules, whether related to sanctions, invention of fact, or anything else, such interpretations may not be used by AMTA or any of its committees to justify the discipline of teams or individuals in future seasons.
 Thus, in future seasons, teams and students are not deemed on notice of such interpretations unless they have been codified in the Rulebook.
+However, nothing in this rule is intended to preclude AMTA or its committees from referring students or teams to previous rule interpretations or from making such interpretations publicly available.